MA in Social Sculpture students take five compulsory

-modules - Creative Strategies 1 and 2, Social Sculpture 1 and 2
+modules - Creative Strategies 1 and 2, Social Sculpture 1 and 2 and a

-four compulsory modules - Creative Strategies 1 and 2 and Social Sculpture 1
+modules - Creative Strategies 1 and 2 and Social Sculpture 1 and 2.

 Shared transdisciplinary modules

-Arts courses.
+Sounds Arts courses.
 This module explores methodologies and strategies

 for generating contemporary social sculpture and related connective

-practices, cross art form and socially engaged practices, reflective eco-social practice and
+practices, cross art form and socially engaged practices, reflective

-understand the influence that certain methodologies and strategies have on the
+influence that certain methodologies and strategies have on the kind of

-we generate practice-based work.
-Strategies that encompass the intuitive,
+on how we generate practice-based work.
+Strategies that encompass the

 Social Sculpture and Connective Practice modules

-sequences of two modules in Semester 1 and 2 [Year 1 for F/T and Year 2
+This sequence of two modules in Semester 1 and 2 [Year 1] focuses on

-citizenship, connective aesthetics, connective practices in general and
+aesthetics, connective practices in general and cultural creative

 strategies of engagement, and the relationship between imagination and

-Joseph Beuys, Schiller, and to Goethean methodology, whilst exploring the
+of Joseph Beuys, Schiller, and to Goethean methodology, whilst

 social sculpture, reflective social practice and expanded art projects.